-Researchers have been looking for some time at the supplement, says Robert J. Rowen, M.D. in his monthly Newsletter, Second Opinion (March 2007), and another must-read 2008 article from the Seattle Post Intelligencer details what is going on to develop the herb into a cancer fighter.
+Researchers have been looking for some time at the supplement, says Robert J. Rowen, M.D. in his monthly Newsletter, Second Opinion (March 2007), and another 2008 article from the Seattle Post Intelligencer, "UW scientists report success in herb enhanced to fight cancer," details what is going on to develop the herb into a cancer fighter.

 Tomikazu Sasaki, Henry Lai and Narendra Singh of the University of Washington showed in a lab experiment several years ago that an altered form of artemisinin selectively kills malignant cancer cells.
 The UW research indicates that it may also prevent breast cancer.

 It's NOT the over-the-counter form, though.
 The Seattle scientists "manipulated the herb's protein surface and boosted it with iron.
 When the cancer cells consume the compound, it releases toxic chemicals that kill the cells."
 The compound damages cancer cells by reacting with the iron in those cells.
 The iron in normal cells is not available for this kind of reaction.